 Construction on a separate hospitality center began in November 2020 and was completed by September 2021.
 The building was designed by Napa based Shawback Design (their first winery project) and the architect of record is James Jeffery Architects.
 Several of their local winery projects include next door neighbor Black Stallion and St. Clair Brown tasting room in Napa.
 The winery and hospitality center sit approximately on site of what was the footprint for Van Der Heyden’s old winery and tasting room.

 Stags Ridge Vineyard is 8.4 acres, located at 1,400 feet on Atlas Peak and features extremely rocky volcanic soils.
 A number of prominent vineyards are located nearby including Stagecoach and Antinori.
 This site was almost entirely planted to Cabernet Sauvignon in 1999 to clone 337 with smaller plantings of Cabernet Franc and Petit Verdot.
 Previously this site produced highly rated wines for Beau Vigne.
-Winemaker Andy Erickson helped blend the inaugural Seven Apart 2018 vintage and has made all of the subsequent vintages with associate winemaker, Patrick Nyeholt.
+Founding (but no longer the Seven Apart winemaker) Andy Erickson helped blend the inaugural Seven Apart 2018 vintage and made several subsequent vintages with associate winemaker, Patrick Nyeholt.
 In part, Andy was intrigued by Stags Ridge Vineyard and the potential to make wine from Atlas Peak for the first time in his career.

-Mike Wolf manages both vineyard properties.
+Until 2022, Mike Wolf managed their vineyard properties.
 When he and Andy took over, they implemented some changes to how the vineyards were being managed.
-First and foremost, they introduced organic farming, setup monitoring sensors on weaker vines, added double lateral Polyethylene drip lines and added cross wires higher in the trellising to better manage the canopy.
+First and foremost, they introduced organic farming, setup monitoring sensors on weaker vines, added double lateral polyethylene drip lines and added cross wires higher in the trellising to better manage the canopy.
+Wolf sold his company in 2022 to Domenick Bianco, who currently manages the Seven Apart vineyards.

 When Don purchased these sites and as the project has developed, he identified seven defining characteristics of Seven Apart: